MMouyart/BlueTeamTools/Sandbox/Cape/installation.md

 Cape is a newer self-hosted sandbox solution based on cuckoo.
 As stated by the documentation, the recommendation for host and guest are Ubuntu 22.04 for host and windows 10 21H2 for guest.
 For ease of use, clone the Cape github repo ```git clone https://github.com/kevoreilly/CAPEv2.git```, therefore, every mentionned script will be available on your system.
+Make sure you have enough resources and RAM in particular, 8GB is not sufficient (although no number is clearly defined as the minimum).

 ## Installing all dependencies
 First dependencie to install is KVM.
 The documentation links to a script which automates the installation process.